17 Cub Cadet Starting Problems and Possible Fixes

 9. Clogged Fuel Line

-As already mentioned, using old fuel in Cub Cadet mowers leads to the accumulation of residue that can clog the mowers’ fuel delivery system.
+As mentioned, using old fuel in Cub Cadet mowers leads to the accumulation of residue that can clog the mowers’ fuel delivery system.

 The fuel line is one of the primary victims of these residues, getting blocked by dirt and gummy deposits from bad fuel.